Rosemary Harris: 1948–1965: Rise to prominence

 In 1962, she returned to Britain and Chichester Festival Theatre during its opening season when the director was Laurence Olivier; she appeared as Elena in Olivier's celebrated 1962–63 Chichester production of Uncle Vanya.
+She reprised her role in the 1963 British film adaptation acting opposite Olivier, Michael Redgrave, and Joan Plowright.
 In 1964, she was Ophelia to Peter O'Toole's Hamlet in the inaugural production of the Royal National Theatre of Great Britain.
+She returned to Broadway portraying Megara in Herakles at the Lyceum Theatre.
+That same year she portrayed Alice Sycamore in You Can't Take It with You.
+She also appeared in an off-Broadway production of George Bernard Shaw's Man and Superman at the Phoenix Theatre.

+1966–1999: Theatre roles and acclaim

-Returning to New York, she worked further with the APA, and then was cast as Eleanor of Aquitaine in The Lion in Winter, a performance that garnered her a Tony Award in 1966.
+Harris gained acclaim working further with the APA, and was cast as Eleanor of Aquitaine in The Lion in Winter opposite Robert Preston's Henry II at the Ambassador Theatre.
+She received praise for the role as well as the Tony Award for Best Actress in a Play.
 Rabb directed her one last time as Natasha in War and Peace in 1967, the same year they agreed to divorce.
 A little while later, Harris married the American writer John Ehle.
 The two of them can be heard interviewing prospective candidates, Black public school student candidates for scholarships to all-white private "Segregation academies", on surviving recordings.
 Ehle was the manager for this Stouffer Foundation program.
+In 1968 she portrayed Gabrielle Chandebisse in the film A Flea in Her Ear based on the 1907 French farce of the same name by Georges Feydeau.
+She acted with Rex Harrison and Louis Jourdan.
+She received Tony Award for Best Actress in a Play nominations for her roles as Anna in Harold Pinter's Old Times (1971) and Julie Cavendish in George S. Kaufman and Edna Ferber's The Royal Family (1975).

+During this time she portrayed Blanche DuBois in the Tennessee Williams play A Streetcar Named Desire (1973) and Portia in William Shakespeare's The Merchant of Venice (1973).
+In 1974, Harris starred in the BBC TV serial Notorious Woman, which aired on PBS in the US as part of Masterpiece Theatre.
+For this role, she won the 1976 Primetime Emmy Award for Outstanding Lead Actress in a Limited Series.
+She won a Golden Globe Award for Best Actress – TV Drama for the 1978 NBC miniseries Holocaust, which also starred Meryl Streep and James Woods.
+Also in 1978 she acted in Franklin J. Schaffner's science-fiction thriller The Boys from Brazil acting with Gregory Peck, Laurence Olivier, James Mason, and Denholm Elliott.
+The film received critical acclaim and earned three Academy Award nominations.